-The 2019-2020 cohort kicked off its fellowship with a retreat on the Wellesley College campus, Wellesley, MA in September 2019.
-Facilitators for the current cohort are Georgia Hall, Ph.D., Lisette DeSouza, Ph.D., Katie Wheeler, Ed.D., and Sara Hill, Ed.D.
+The 2019-2020 cohort kicked off its fellowship with a retreat on the Wellesley College campus, Wellesley, MA in September 2019, completing its fellowship in Spring 2020.
+Facilitators for the current cohort were Georgia Hall, Ph.D., Lisette DeSouza, Ph.D., Katie Wheeler, Ed.D., and Sara Hill, Ed.D.
 The fellows are:

 Hello, I am Karl Benz.
 Professionally, I am the Arkansas Out of School Time Network (AOSN) Professional Development and Leadership Coordinator.
 In this role I support OST professionals by coordinating Best Practices (BPAs) and STEM Academies, both promoting awareness of topics, trends and practices essential to offering quality expanded learning opportunities.
 In addition I facilitate our Leadership In Action (LIA) program, that is a chance for experienced OST practitioners to gain valuable leadership experiences and share insights with other leaders in a learning community format.
 Other duties include representing our organization at partner meetings, co-creating content for our online learning platform- the Youth Development Institute (YDI) and administering our Youth Worker Orientation Certificate (YWOC) Program.
 I come to OST with experience as a Recreation Programmer with the City of Little Rock, and as a former OST program director with the Aviators program- a community based afterschool program located in a multi-family residential facility.
 Personally, I am a father of three and married to a wonderful woman.
 I spend most of my free time visiting parks, walking the dog and attending school functions.